 Oh yeah, I’m back dreaming about good ol’ Melbourne again, and the Melbourne day trips I need to do once I return.
-Fortunately, the next time I move to Melbourne, I should hopefully be reunited with my partner-in-crime from the Vancouver days.
-And there are so many options for car rental in Melbourne, I think we will be doing a lot of exploring together!
+Fortunately, there are so many options for car rental in Melbourne and a lot of these excursions can be done by public transport only as well.
 So here are the Melbourne day trips I’ve completed, and the ones still on my bucket list.

 I just realised Bendigo has beautiful historic trams, just like Melbourne!
 Besides the pretty trams, Bendigo seems like the perfect day trip from Melbourne.
 The train from Melbourne takes 90 minutes, so you could be in Bendigo in time to eat a delicious lunch.
 Then spend the rest of the day marvelling at the exquisite architecture, shopping along the main street, and perhaps enjoying another quick meal before getting the train home.